Skip to content

 Module Topics

-Topics ending with .nu register Nushell modules into the virtual filesystem (VFS).
+Topics under xs.module.<name> register Nushell modules into the virtual filesystem (VFS).
 Any actor, service, or action script can then use these modules by their stable VFS path.

 Terminal window